-Shotkit is a photography platform that started creating discounts and newsletter signup forms for their site.
-This signup form was the second part of a Yes/No campaign:
+Shotkit is a photography platform that started creating discounts and newsletter signup forms for its website.
+This newsletter signup example was the second part of a Yes/No campaign:

-The messaging worked well with the target audience, and it converted at a rate of 5.77%.
+The messaging worked well with the target audience, converting at a rate of 5.77%.

-Check out this article to learn more about how Shotkit used signup forms like these to generate over 40+ new leads per day.
+Check out this article to learn more about how Shotkit used signup form examples like these to generate over 40+ new leads per day.

 Shockbyte is another company that had great results with a lightbox popup signup form:

-This signup form converts at a whopping 13.73%.
+This signup form example converts at a whopping 13.73%.

-Checkout how Shockbyte used this signup form and others like it to increase revenue by 52%.
+Learn more about how Shockbyte used this signup form and increased revenue by 52%.

 3. Adam Enfroy

 Adam Enfroy is a successful internet blogger.
-In 2019, he was able to grow his mailing list to over 11,000 subscribers.
+In 2019, he grew his mailing list to over 11,000 subscribers.
 Now, his blog generates over $80k every month.
 And it all started with a simple signup form:

-You can learn more about how Adam used signup forms like these to grow his business.
+You can learn more about how Adam used signup form examples like these to grow his business.

 4. Cosmetic Packaging

 Cosmetic Packaging used a Yes/No signup form.
-This is excellent for boosting conversions because it doesn’t ask for information right away.
+This is excellent for boosting conversion rates because it doesn’t ask for information immediately.
 Instead, it poses a non-intimidating “yes or no” question:

 Once the user clicks the Yes option, the signup form appears.

-This one campaign launched their email signups from 396 subscribers to 2,985.
+This one campaign increased their email signups from 396 subscribers to 2,985.
 Check out how they did it here.